hiroaki/leaflet-partially-editable-polyline/README.md

 }
 ```

-`index` is the global index of the changed vertex.
+`index` is the global index of the changed point.

 The operation corresponds conceptually to: